-- 107. Providers must outline the measures they will take to achieve the strategic aims, objectives and targets detailed in the plan.
-The strategic measures section of an access and participation plan sets out the provider's approach and must include information on: - a.
-An overview of its whole provider, strategic approach which: - clearly articulates its overarching theory of change which demonstrates an evidence-informed approach - describes how the plan links to and draws from other provider strategies, particularly equality, diversity and inclusion and learning, teaching and assessment strategies - sets out, at a high level, the main strategic measures the provider will use to deliver its aims and objectives across access, success and progression, including: curriculum, pedagogic and student support developments to promote inclusivity and address attainment and progression gaps; employability and skills development; collaboration with other higher education providers and other bodies across the student lifecycle; and alignment with other work and funding sources - b.
+- clearly articulates its overarching theory of change which demonstrates an evidence-informed approach - describes how the plan links to and draws from other provider strategies, particularly equality, diversity and inclusion and learning, teaching and assessment strategies - sets out, at a high level, the main strategic measures the provider will use to deliver its aims and objectives across access, success and progression, including: curriculum, pedagogic and student support developments to promote inclusivity and address attainment and progression gaps; employability and skills development; collaboration with other higher education providers and other bodies across the student lifecycle; and alignment with other work and funding sources - b.
 Student consultation in planning, monitoring and evaluation - c.
 Monitoring progress against the commitments made in the plan - d.
-A provider's evaluation strategy.

-108. More information about specific requirements for each of these areas can be found in the next sections of this document.
+A provider's evaluation strategy. - 105.
+More information about specific requirements for each of these areas can be found in the next sections of this document.